 Portugal is quite a straightforward country to travel through, thanks to practically all of the major cities and other interesting areas existing on the coastline in a linear fashion.
 You can start your Portugal itinerary in Faro and head north or begin in Braga and head south, checking off Porto, Lisbon, Coimbra, Aveiro and plenty of other places in between without having to do any backtracking.
+Even without my itinerary, you’ll find plenty of things to do on the way.

 If I had my time again training it through Portugal, I would make sure I started in Faro instead of Lisbon.
 I was limited by flight availability, but beginning in Portugal’s capital meant I had to backtrack a little to see everything.
 Fortunately this was at the beginning of my trip, so I hadn’t grown tired of trains.